-- A. Industry Programs that are specialized to meet current needs of the Facility and or the DEPARTMENT.
-The industry program will be designed to impart knowledge and develop skills that are essential for success in meeting the needs of the Facility and or the DEPARTMENT, with adequate experience to enable the inmate to obtain outside employment.
+- A. Industry Programs that are specialized to meet current needs of the Facility and or the DC.
+The industry program will be designed to impart knowledge and develop skills that are essential for success in meeting the needs of the Facility and or the DC, with adequate experience to enable the inmate to obtain outside employment.
 Actual work-based projects are to be included in the learning activities.
 Industry programs must have specific performance measures: number enrolled, number participated, number completed, number certified, etc., with the goal of placing as many inmates as feasible in a work program to benefit the state and maintain security in the Facility.
 The custody level of the inmate is to be a consideration in establishing and assigning inmates to industry programs.
 The program may include subcontractors to accomplish the program goals. - B. Release Preparation or Pre-Release classes emphasizing resources in the community to aid in transition. - C. Intervention classes to offenders with violent histories at a minimum of two times per year, and more often if the population turnover warrants.
 These classes may be included with Life Management skills classes.
-Cognitive behavior and self-help programs are encouraged. - D. Religious Services shall be made available to all inmates who wish to participate in accordance with the Standards and the United States Constitution.
+Cognitive behavior and self-help programs are encouraged. - D. Religious Services shall be made available to all immates who wish to participate in accordance with the Standards and the United States Constitution.
 Services may be provided by a Chaplain(s) hired by the CONTRACTOR, or by qualified volunteers.
-If the CONTRACTOR chooses to depend upon volunteer services and said services prove to be inadequate to meet the needs of the inmates as determined by the BUREAU, then the CONTRACTOR shall hire one or more Chaplains at no additional cost.

-- E. Organized weekly religious services shall be offered.
+If the CONTRACTOR chooses to depend upon volunteer services and said services prove to be inadequate to meet the needs of the inmates as determined by the BUREAU, then the CONTRACTOR shall hire one or more Chaplains at no additional cost. - E. Organized weekly religious services shall be offered.
 Volunteers from the community may be utilized to assist in offering a variety of religious programs.
 Religious activities must be afforded in accordance with applicable federal and state laws.
-Pastoral qualifications of employees or volunteers in this program must meet the minimum qualifications required by the DEPARTMENT. - F. Wellness Program which includes indoor and outdoor recreation and leisure time programs for the inmates in compliance with the applicable and corresponding Constitutional standards and the Standards provided herein. - G. Substance Education Abuse Program that provides individual and group counseling for inmates that complies with the Standards and includes mental Health Care and Crises Intervention Services, etc.
+Pastoral qualifications of employees or volunteers in this program must meet the minimum qualifications required by the DC.

+- F. Wellness Program which includes indoor and outdoor recreation and leisure time programs for the inmates in compliance with the applicable and corresponding Constitutional standards and the Standards provided herein. - G. Substance Education Abuse Program that provides individual and group counseling for inmates that complies with the Standards and includes mental Health Care and Crises Intervention Services, etc.

 Article 5.35 Program Plan.
-CONTRACTOR shall provide as part of its Contract a plan for providing academic and vocational programs to inmates ("Program Plan"), to be initiated upon the commencement date, that will be maintained continuously and certified by the appropriate governing agency(ies).
+CONTRACTOR shall provide a plan for providing academic and vocational programs to inmates ("Program Plan"), to be initiated upon the Service Commencement Date, that will be maintained continuously and certified by the appropriate governing agency(ies).
+The CONTRACTOR shall include as an attachment to this Contract a list and complete description of all programs (Behavioral, Vocational, Academic and Substance Abuse) to be provided to the inmates.
 All programs are subject to reporting requirements of the state and federal government.
-All Programs described in the Contract must be offered on a continuous basis.
-Teacher/instructor ratios are to be reasonable to accomplish the goal, and once approved are subject to the vacant positions clause of the Contract.
-The CONTRACTOR shall achieve and maintain performance measures for these programs and shall provide the BUREAU with a quarterly status indicating whether the programs' goals have been met or the reason why the goals have not been met.
+All Programs described in the Contract must be offered on a continuous and continual basis.
+Teacher/instructor ratios are to be reasonable to accomplish the goal, and, once approved, are subject to the vacant positions requirements of the Contract.
+The CONTRACTOR shall achieve and maintain performance measures for these programs and shall provide the BUREAU with a quarterly status indicating whether the programs' goals have been met and, if applicable, the reason why the goals have not been met.
 See Exhibit 1 for a detailed plan.